-• Is every pupil a reader?
+• Is every pupil sufficiently confident?

-- Rapid reading progress - Achieving the highest level of qualification within their individual capabilities - Do we have aspirational expectations for all pupils? - Staff and pupils share ambitious targets and goals - Is every pupil sufficiently confident? - Able to participate in society and make their voice heard - More confident than on arrival at TCES - Is every pupil sufficiently equipped with numeracy and literacy to take their place in the world of work? - Clear pathways to employability
+- Able to participate in society and make their voice heard. - More confident than on arrival at TCES. - Is every pupil sufficiently equipped with numeracy and literacy to take their place in the world of work? - Clear pathways to employability.